-You’re likely equals with your partner at home.
+You’re more likely to be equal with your partner at home

 With both parents working, child care and household duties are more fairly divided.
 As women enter the work field, men are required to put in their time at home.
 And this is a good thing.
 If we want to promote women to executive levels at work, we need to encourage men to do just as much at home as well.

 Enough with the double standards.
 Not nearly enough fathers ask one another whether they should be a stay-at-home dad or go back to work.

 Fathers don’t worry about “missing out on their kids’ childhoods” the way moms do (it’s because working dads don’t miss out, just as working moms don’t).

 We’re all moms, and we’re always parenting, whether we’re at home, at the grocery, at work, sleeping, or at the bank thinking about what to pack for our kiddo’s lunch.

 Every decision has its pros and cons—I could have easily written an article titled “The Downsides of Being a Working Mom” and come up with some serious reasons.